agsheves/Decis-Country-Data-API/README.md

-# dcdr research API
+# Decisi Intelligence Country Info API
-The code repository and API docs for DCDR Research users
+The code repository and API docs for Decis users

 **DRAFT - these documents currently refer to the test version of the endpoint.**

 # Overview of the API

-The DCDR research API allows authorized users to access the DCDR research database to access up-to-date country news, intelligence, and analysis for use in their own products.
+The Decis research API allows authorized users to access the Decis research database to access up-to-date country news, intelligence, and analysis for use in their own products.
 Access to the API endpoint is via **HTTPS POST request** initiated by the user and requires valid credentials for access.
 The request is normally made on a per-country basis.
 The API call output is in JSON format and the structure of the output is explained below.

 # Authentication